2021 Schedule -All Sessions full.

 DRIVING INSTRUCTIONS: 3000 Landerholm Circle SE (head west off intersection of 148th Ave.
 SE and SE 30th).
 Facilities located via north entrance to campus.

-DOOR PRIZES: Bellevue College Baseball shirts for all participants.
-Additional awards and prizes on the final day of camp including: wood bats, gloves, official Bellevue College game hats, Nike apparel and more!
+DOOR PRIZES: Various handouts such as shirts, lanyards, and / or gym sacks for all participants.
+Additional awards and prizes on the final day of camp including: wood bats, gloves, official game hats, apparel and more!

 WHEN TO ARRIVE: 15-30 minutes early.
 Parent should accompany camper on first day if registered by phone in case waiver needs to be signed/payment needed.

 WHAT TO BRING: baseball pants/sweats (for sliding), hat, glove, bat, helmet (if available), catcher’s gear (if the player has gear and plays the position of catcher), lunch and beverage in enclosed hard cooler, A limited selection of helmets, bats and catcher’s gear is available for those who do not own them.
 Please label all personal equipment.
 Lost and found is held for one week only following camp.
 Items are then turned over to Campus Security.
 Call (425) 564-2356 for lost items.